MatthewManzella/League-Tournament-Simulator/README.md

-# League Simulator
+# Soccer League/Tournament Simulator
-Welcome to the League Simulator!
-This Python program enables users to simulate a sports league season and an end-of-season tournament.
+Welcome to the Soccer League/Tournament Simulator!
+This Python program enables users to simulate a soccer league season and an end-of-season tournament.
 Users can input the number of teams, a file path containing seeded teams, the number of round-robins, and the level of randomness for the simulation.

 Getting Started:
 - Run the program using Python.